SpaceGold/SpaceGold-bioinformatics-final-project-1/README.md

 #### Methods

-Throughout 2020, Oxford University hosted and made freely accessible large amount of tabular epidemiological COVID-19 data from across the world [(OxCOVID19)](https://covid19.eng.ox.ac.uk/).
+Throughout 2020, Oxford University hosted and made freely accessible a large amount of tabular epidemiological COVID-19 data from across the world [(OxCOVID19)](https://covid19.eng.ox.ac.uk/).
 This provided the demographics and case rates data of Manaus and São Paulo (Figures 1-3).

 Prowse and colleagues reported on herd immunity in the Amazon and Northern Brazil, providing risk factor data, including mortality by age and sex (Figures 4-5; [Prowse _et al_., 2020](https://www.medrxiv.org/content/early/2020/10/15/2020.09.25.20201939)).